Vesting Orders and extending your lease – the solution to Absentee Freeholders – Specialist Solicitors

 - trying to trace up-to-date contact details from any managing agents who have been involved with the building in the past, or solicitors who have been involved with any previous transactions in the block

-- try to contact anyone who has previously tried to collect the service charge or ground rent or service charge on behalf of the freeholder
+- try to contact anyone who has previously tried to collect the service charge or ground rent on behalf of the freeholder

 2. After all of this evidence has been sent to the County Court, the judge then considers whether the application is in order – and that sufficient attempts have been made at tracing the missing freeholder.